JozefJarosciak/AWS-Connect-Manager/README.md

 - WinSCP - https://winscp.net/eng/download.php
 - ConEmu (auto packaged in the Winndows download), if you want to use your own version, download here: https://conemu.github.io/

+# WinSCP Prerequisite:
+Integration with WinSCP needs some work, it currently requires a manual setup of the new WinSCP connection in WinSCP, which must be configured as follows:
+- Connection Name: AWS
+- File Protocol: SCP
+- Host Name: localhost
+- Port: 54321
+- User Name: root
+Note: If you want SCP auto-login, you need to configure advanced settings and under SSH / Authentication, configure the path to your private key PPK file (also needs to be concigured on the server.

+# RDP Auto-Login
+- If you want RDP to auto login to your Windows servers, enter RDP credentials into configuration screen.
+Just be aware, that currently these credentials will be saved into application config file (unencrypted flat file).

 # Application Download
 - You can download the yhe initial release of AWS Connect Manager for Windows (v1.0.0) in zip format from GitHub release page:
 - https://github.com/JozefJarosciak/AWS-Connect-Manager/releases/download/v1.0.0/AWS_Connect_Manager-1.0.0.zip